 Australians appear to be showing their consumer confidence and businesses possibly taking advantage of the Federal Budget tax measures, with sales of new vehicles in May 2021 up 68.3% compared with May 2020 and even May 2019.

-SUVs continue to be the most popular vehicle type and Toyota the most popular brand, taking top spot in multiple categories and 5 of the top 10 spots.
+SUVs continue to be the most popular vehicle type and Toyota is the most popular brand, taking the top spot in multiple categories and 5 of the top 10 spots.
 Mazda’s performance was also noteworthy and also noteworthy – the brand is running an EOFY sale on some of these top-selling models.

 We’ll give you the top 10, then dig a little deeper into some of the traditional rivalries for more detail.